 Indonesia set for mega bank shake-up in bid to create national champion

-[JAKARTA] Indonesia will finalize in May a plan to put four state banks under a holding company, marking the sector's biggest shake-up since the Asian financial crisis as authorities try to create a lending powerhouse in South-east Asia's biggest economy.
+INDONESIA will finalise in May a plan to put four state banks under a holding company, marking the sector's biggest shake-up since the Asian financial crisis in the late 1990s as authorities try to create a lending powerhouse in South-east Asia's biggest economy.

 PT Danareksa, a government-owned financial company, will be set up to act as a holding company, State-Owned Enterprises Minister Rini Soemarno told reporters on Wednesday.